-Please refer to the MIT Website to see its plans for the Spring.
+Please refer to the MIT Website to see plans for the Fall.
 The process of cross-registering into MIT courses, as well as other Harvard courses, will remain the same as it has always been in my.harvard.
 Students will add courses to their Crimson Carts during the registration period and will submit petitions to add those courses based on each school’s open enrollment date.

 Will GSD students still have the option to audit courses?

 Yes.
 Students have always had the option of auditing up to 20 units of coursework.
 However, some schools or courses do not allow auditors, and so the option remains dependent on instructor preferences.
 Students do not register as auditors at the GSD and some other schools.
 Students should contact the instructor to obtain their permission and they will be granted guest access to the course Canvas site.